iroanya/Nigeria-COVID-19-Data-Analysis-Using-Python/README.md

 2. There was an observable difference on the general improvements year on year, except for 2015 and 2016 which returned almost identical data.

-3. The effect of the pandemic is most noticeable when data from the first quarters are compare.
+3. The effect of the pandemic is most noticeable when data from the first quarters are compared.
 2020 outperformed the first quarters of the previous years.
-As soon as the effects of the pandemic kicked in the second quarter, the GDP crashed.
+At the second quarter, which was at the very peak of the pandemic with shutdowns and zero economic activities, the GDP reflected this by going down.

-4. At the third quarter, after the peak of thye pandemic, the GDP rebounded.
+4. However, by the third quarter, after the lockdowns due to the pandemic and reopening of businesses, the GDP rebounded.

 Conclusion.

-From the studied data it can be deduced that the pandemic had a negative effect of the economy.
+From the studied data it can be deduced that the pandemic had a negative effect on the economy.
 However, the economy was resilient enough to rebound as soon as the pandemic waned.
-This recovery can only be attributed to a very robust economy.
+This recovery speed can only be attributed to an economy that is very robust.

+Again, population densities and CCVI did not affect the overall trend of the pandemic spread.
+It is worthy of note that the Lagos State health system worked wonderfully well in the treatment and discharge of confirmed cases, thereby averting a high death toll.